 Mars Flight Q&A

-Executive Summary: I love science-fiction as much (perhaps more) than most people, but am shocked whenever I hear politicians, or YouTube fan-boys, claim that Earth will be sending humans to Mars anytime soon.
-IMHO, our desires are currently limited by the mathematics laid down by Konstantin Tsiolkovsky as it pertains to chemical rockets.
-We will go nowhere, other than our moon, until we develop a fission or fusion drive.
+Executive Summary: I love science-fiction as much as anyone, but am shocked whenever I hear politicians, or social media fanboys, claim that Earth will be sending humans to Mars anytime soon.
+Our interplanetary travel desires are currently limited by the mathematics laid down by Konstantin Tsiolkovsky as they pertain to chemical-fueled rockets.
+Humans will go nowhere, other than our moon, until we develop a fission or fusion drive.

 Questions & Answers